jacef790/RegEx/gist.md

 ## Regex Components

 ### Anchors
-These are special sequences which match an empty substring.
+These are special sequences, which match an empty substring.
 Meaning they themselves do not match anything, just denote something about the string, such as beginning or end.
 They are case sensitive.
 <ul>
     <li>^, indicates the beginning of the string.
 Example (/^a, matches a. /^A, matches A)</li>
     <li>$, indicates the end of the string.
 Example (/a$, matches a in the sequece cba)</li>
+    <li>\b, matches a boundry.
+Example (/ee\b/, will not match with green because there is an n after the ee)</li>
 </ul>

 ### Quantifiers